 Controlling system

 Cost of equity is largely composed of a risk-free interest rate plus a market risk premium.
 The interest rate factor is adjusted according to the result before taxes.
 Cost of debt is calculated on the basis of the Group’s average financing terms.
 The ratio of equity to interest-bearing debt, which is used to determine the weighted cost of capital, is not derived from balance sheet data since it is not only predicated on a benchmark for the funding structure but also because equity is based on target market values in this case and not the carrying amounts recognized on the balance sheet.
-A weighted average cost of capital before taxes (WACC) of 7.0 percent was used as the yield expected by investors and lenders for the purposes of intragroup controlling in the 2022 fiscal year, as it was in the previous year.
+A weighted average cost of capital before taxes (WACC) of 8.5 % was used as the yield expected by investors and lenders for the purposes of intragroup controlling in the 2023 fiscal year (previous year: 7.0 %).

 There are two ways of increasing value added: increasing EBIT and optimizing capital employed.
 ROCE is derived from both values.
 Vossloh seeks to improve the parameters it can influence to optimize this performance indicator.
 As a result, the company also focuses on working capital, working capital intensity (average working capital/annual revenue) and free cash flow.